Gravitational wave spectral synthesis: Discussion and conclusions

+We have plotted the sky location of these clusters in Figure \ref{sky_location}.
+As we would expected, the open clusters lie primarily in the galactic plane, while the globular clusters are scattered more widely, though centred on the Galactic centre.
+LISA's sensitivity response function is complex, but as it orbits about the Sun it will on average be most sensitive approximately in the plane of the ecliptic.
+This is plotted in Figure \ref{sky_location} and we see that a grouping of clusters lie within this expected most sensitive region and are thus prime targets for analysis of the LISA signal.

-We can see that studying clusters with EM and GW observations together will allow strong constraints on binary evolution.
+This suggests that studying clusters with EM and GW observations together will allow strong constraints on binary evolution.
 Here we predict the GW signals that could be seen; for clusters of known mass and age we could compare their observed GW spectra from LISA to these predictions.
 If the observed GWs were to be different from the predictions, then either our understanding of binary evolution is wrong, or dynamical effects in clusters dominate isolated binary evolution.
 Future work will be to create a list of clusters in the Milky Way and Magellanic Clouds where this method could be employed.
+We note another reason to use known clusters is that, as shown by \citet{finch2023}, knowing the sky locations of potential GW sources can significantly aid data analysis of the LISA signal.

+This work is part of the broader project within the \textsc{bpass} collaboration to understand gravitational wave sources \citep[e.g.][]{bpassmassdist,bpassmasstransfer,bpasskick}.
+This article is the first where we have begun to predict the sources expected to be observed by LISA.
+While here we have concentrated on individual star clusters in Tang et al. (in prep) we have utilized these same \textsc{bpass} predictions with a model of the Milky Way Galaxy to make a prediction for the total source population.
+Given that \textsc{bpass} has several features that set it apart from other binary population synthesis codes, most importantly following the evolution of the stars in a detailed stellar evolution code, the predictions we present and those in future provide an important contribution to the the growing work on understanding the GW sky for future GW observatories.